OFTEC's trade association at work

 - Collaborating with other sectors of industry, such as fuel distribution, to ensure the needs of our sector are understood and supported.

-You can find out more about our strategy by visiting our renewable liquid fuels page.
+You can find out more about our strategy by visiting our campaigns page.

 Working in Europe

-As a member of Eurofuel, we have close relationships with other liquid fuel heating industries across Europe.
-Eurofuel represents trade associations from Austria, Belgium, Finland, France, Germany, Ireland, Luxembourg, Norway and Switzerland.
+OFTEC Ireland is a member of Eurofuel and we have close relationships with other liquid fuel heating industries across Europe.
+As well as the Republic of Ireland (RoI), Eurofuel represents trade associations from Austria, Belgium, Finland, France, Germany, Ireland, Luxembourg, Norway and Switzerland.
 The organisation has a full-time Secretary General based in Brussels and promotes existing and emerging low carbon technologies relating to liquid fuelled heating.
 Through Eurofuel we share best practices, take advantage of research and development throughout Europe and exchange information with the USA.

 Promoting the registration of technicians

 We have lobbied hard on this issue, making a strong case for officially recognised registration schemes.
-Despite this, there is still no government recognition for formalised registration in these regions, but we have made some useful progress.
-For example, we have convinced the Sustainable Energy Authority of Ireland (SEAI) to ensure the reliability of their grant-funded boiler installation work by requiring that all installers of new condensing boilers are members of a registration scheme.
-Similarly, OFTEC registration is a requirement for oil installers undertaking work via the Home Energy Scotland scheme.
+Despite this, there is still no overarching government recognition for formalised registration in these regions, but we have made some useful progress.
+For example, the Sustainable Energy Authority of Ireland (SEAI) runs its own registration scheme for grant funded heating installations.

 The government’s aspirations to deploy low carbon heating at scale raise important questions about how competence and best practice will be managed.
 Protecting consumers remains one our top priorities and we will continue to make the case for registration at every opportunity.